cloudify-cosmo/cloudify-cli/docs/commands.rst

    status
       The command prints out the currently active manager's IP address and a status of the active manager's running services.

-   ssh
-      The command saves you the time from having to provide the ssh key and IP by connecting to the already `use`d manager.

    dev
       Cloudify's CLI provides an interface to running premade [fabric](http://www.fabfile.org/) tasks on the management server.